-The Lilly Employee 401(k) Plan (Plan No. 002) (the 401(k) Plan) was established for the benefit of eligible employees of Eli Lilly and Company and participating subsidiaries and affiliated companies.
-The Savings Plan for Lilly Affiliate Employees in Puerto Rico (Plan No. 004) (the Puerto Rico Plan) was established for the benefit of resident eligible employees of, and certain employees within, the Commonwealth of Puerto Rico.
+The Lilly Employee 401(k) Plan (the 401(k) Plan) was established for the benefit of eligible employees of Eli Lilly and Company and participating subsidiaries and affiliated companies.
+The Savings Plan for Lilly Affiliate Employees in Puerto Rico (the Puerto Rico Plan) was established for the benefit of resident eligible employees of, and certain employees within, the Commonwealth of Puerto Rico.
+The accompanying financial statements include the net assets and related activity of the 401(k) Plan and the Puerto Rico Plan.

 The following description of the 401(k) Plan and the Puerto Rico Plan (collectively, the Plans) provides only general information.
-Special provisions may apply to certain employees at the Fort Dodge, Iowa site.
 Participants should refer to the applicable plan documents and the Plans' summary plan descriptions for more complete information.

-Alight Solutions, LLC (f/k/a Hewitt Associates, LLC) is the recordkeeper of the Plans.
+Alight Solutions, LLC is the recordkeeper of the Plans.
 The Company is the plan sponsor for the 401(k) Plan, and Lilly del Caribe, Inc. is the plan sponsor for the Puerto Rico Plan.
 The Employee Benefits Committee of the Company is the plan administrator for the Plans.